 1 tablespoon soy sauce

 Even if you use your gas grill every day, you may still not be taking full advantage of its potential.
 Aside from its usual task of grilling steaks, chops and burgers, your grill is also perfectly capable of preparing roasts or baking a ham.
 At holiday time it's a great way to free up your oven for side dishes and desserts, and during the warm months of the year baking a ham on your gas grill enables you to enjoy its rich taste — and even give it a better, smokier flavor — without heating up your kitchen.

 Preheat the gas grill to 500 degrees.
 Once the gas grill reaches this temperature, reduce the heat to 350 degrees.
 The high heat kills harmful bacteria on the grill grates.

 Close the lid to the grill.
-Continue to check on the temperature while the whole ham cooks.
-Open or close the vents on the grill to control the temperature.
+Continue to check on the temperature while the whole ham cooks, and ensure that you maintain a temperature around 300 to 350 degrees..
+Open or close the vents on the grill, or adjust the heat using the grill's knobs, to control the temperature.

 Create a glaze for the ham.
 Combine the orange juice, chili sauce, vinegar, brown sugar, Dijon mustard, soy sauce and ground black pepper in a saucepan.
 Cook the glaze over medium-high heat until only 1 cup of it remains.

 Apply the glaze to the ham after one hour.
 Brush the glaze over the top of the ham.